Desperate and Craving an Ex-Partner After Breaking Up

 Here are a few examples of how love addicts craving for their drug, an ex-partner, try to attain a "hit”:

 If a love addict is unable to continue contact, the unfortunate alternative which is common, is to jump into another relationship with someone new, hoping this will drive away the pain; or by switching to another addiction to escape the pain through by, for example, continuous drinking, smoking, drugs or sexual activities or promiscuity.

 If you want to heal and survive your withdrawal— trying to return to your ex or trying to escape with another addiction are the last things you want to do.

 For one, it will prolong your agony; and if you continue your ongoing pattern by escaping from your feelings and repressing the core issues that need resolution and healing— your compulsive behaviors in love addiction will merely continue in other future relationships-- yes, over and over again.

 You deserve better.
 Take care of You.

-This is the time- the moment to take action to do the right thing in the right direction- whatever it takes!
+This is a time- a moment to take action to do the right thing in the right direction- whatever it takes!
 Begin your recovery now and stick with it and You Will get out of the pain and desperation.

-Although right now (if you're going through this experience) it may not feel like it in the midst of this pain and obsession— with relentless and persistent effort in your recovery, you will eventually look back on this experience and will wonder why you were so desperate for this “hit” and pined for someone who was unable to meet your needs for intimate connection, and was sooo undeserving of pining for.
+Although (if you're going through this experience) it may not feel like it in the midst of this pain and obsession— with relentless and persistent effort in your recovery, you will eventually look back on this experience and will wonder why you were so desperate for this “hit” and pined for someone unable to meet your needs for intimate connection, and was so undeserving of pining for.

 If you're obsessed and craving for your ex-partner -- you will greatly benefit from my workbook SURVIVING WITHDRAWAL: The Break Up Workbook for Love Addicts.